tane-simons/audio-player/readme.md

 [GitHub Pages](https://tane-simons.github.io/audio-player/)

 ## Initial Ideation
-The NFSA featured three main media types: audio, video, and images.
+The NFSA featured three main media types: audio, video, and images (NFSA, 2025).
 As having not worked with audio yet, the decision was made to make it the primary focus of the site.
 Creating an audio player would be a unique process and a require limiting control over data that is presented.

 The 'digital flaneur' (Dörk et al., 2011) appeared in research and provided the foundation for the site's design, influencing its minimalism, lack of search, and encouragement to 'wander' through the selections.